 2016: 3 Recipe Subscription

-Users fell into three distinct types: planners, tweakers, and set it and forget its.
+We also found that users fell into three distinct types: planners, tweakers, and set it and forget its.
 Planners liked to arrange multiple weeks in advance.
 Tweakers reacted week by week, and would often tweak a week multiple times, and ‘set it and forget’ users like to just let the boxes arrive based on their meal plan without much customization.

 Sun Basket Desktop before the Mobile App